jNizM/ahk-scripts-v2/README.md

 ## Functions & Script Examples

 - ### Network
+	- GetAdaptersInfo (Gets network adapter information for the local computer.)
     - GetDnsServerList (Gets a list of DNS servers for the local computer.)